Apr 06, 2025

 Louis Stokes Alliance for Minority Participation

 The Louis Stokes Alliance for Minority Participation (LSAMP) is part of a national effort to increase the number of underrepresented minority students who successfully complete baccalaureate and advanced degrees in Science, Technology, Engineering & Mathematics (STEM) disciplines.
 Funding for the LSAMP program is provided by the National Science Foundation (NSF).
 Rowan University is one of nine institutions that comprise the consortium called the Greater Philadelphia Region Louis Stokes Alliance for Minority Participation.
 This consortium represents a diverse partnership of Historically Black Colleges and Universities (HBCUs), both public and private two- and four-year research and non-research institutions.
-The Louis Stokes Alliance for Minority Participation at Rowan University, partners with the ASCEND program, academic colleges, the Division of University Research, student groups, and other University stakeholders to broaden the participation of underrepresented students in STEM majors.
+The Louis Stokes Alliance for Minority Participation at Rowan University partners with the ASCEND program, academic colleges, the Division of University Research, student groups, and other University stakeholders to broaden the participation of underrepresented students in STEM majors.
 The ultimate goal of this program is to diversify the STEM workforce.
-This is done by facilitating and identifying professional development opportunities including but not limited to seminars, conferences, internships, cooperative employment experiences, research or civic engagement.
+This is done by facilitating and identifying professional development opportunities, including but not limited to seminars, conferences, internships, cooperative employment experiences, research, or civic engagement.
 The program also encourages students to pursue advanced degrees in STEM.

 Brett Pulliam